ZContent/CPZ_Machine/README.md

 2. Power on the Fruit Jam
 3. The Z-machine will start automatically and display available games
 4. Use keyboard to navigate and play
+5. The game will automatically start if there is only one story file, otherwise it will prompt for it
+6. The screen will blank after a period of inactivity (currently 5 minutes), press a key to restore the screen

 ### Basic Commands
 - Type game commands normally (e.g., "look", "north", "take lamp")